-This braised red wine pot roast is a deeply flavorful and family friendly recipe for fall.
-The roast breaks down into slightly crispy and super tender shreds, and the resulting braising liquid becomes a subtlety sweet, complex jus.
+This braised red wine pot roast is the definition of cool weather comfort food.
+The chuck roast breaks down into slightly crispy and super tender shreds, and the resulting red wine braising liquid becomes a subtlety sweet, complex sauce.
 Perfect over buttery, rich mashed potatoes.
-This an easy, no frills one pot meal the entire family will love!
+This is an easy, no frills one pot meal that’s perfect for a cozy fall dinner.

 I make my red wine pot roast the classic way – seared, then slow braised in a dutch oven with mirepoix, lots of red wine, lots of herbs, and lots of time.
 I also add a little balsamic vinegar for sweetness and funsies.